opensource-observer/oso/apps/docs/docs/integrate/python-notebooks.md

 #### Fetching the Data

-We will fetch the latest fork counts for all projects in the OSO data warehouse and store them in a dataframe:
+Next, we will fetch the latest fork counts for all projects in the OSO data warehouse and store them in a dataframe:

 ```python
 query = """